The Problem

 The Bonus Buy screen has the same problem.
 The name does not explain what you get and there is no simple summary, which makes it hard for new players to know what they are buying.

-Quantitative: reviewing game data showed very low use of Push Bet.
+Quantitative: reviewing game data showed that there was a very low use of Push Bet.

 Qualitative: Maze testing revealed confusion about names, the entry point and where the price appears.